V2G-liberty/addon-v2g-liberty/README.md

 1. Copy this URL: `https://github.com/V2G-liberty/addon-v2g-liberty.git`
 2. In home assistant got to `settings > add-ons`.
 3. Hit the big blue button in the bottom right `add-on shop`.
-4. Open the menu in the top right with the ⋮-icon and select the option `repostitories`.
+4. Open the menu in the top right with the ⋮-icon and select the option `repositories`.
 5. Paste the URL of step 1 and click `ADD`, wait a little and click `Close`.
 6. Scroll down to the bottom of the page, the V2G&nbsp;Liberty add-on should be visible there.
    If not, refresh the page.
 Click the add-on.